gnosischain/documentation/docs/node/tools/dappnode.md

 ## Using DAppNode {#install-on-dappnode}

+This guide was done with the inestimable help of DAppNode Team Member `@voss`, with some additions from `@Lanski`.

-## Step 1.
+### Step 1.
 Install the required packages for validating

 Once you have access to the dappnode UI, go to the stakers-ui page , you can access by clicking on http://my.dappnode/#/stakers/gnosis or click in Stakers section you can find in the left menu, then click on the Gnosis tab.